 - If there are three or four thin multicolored wires, you’re close.
 Check the C wire isn’t hidden in the wall.
 If you can’t find one, we may be able to put in one for you or you may be able to use your new thermostat without one.

 - If you have two thick wires, you may be able to run a smart thermostat with an adaptor specifically for high-voltage systems.
 Or you may be able to use a battery-powered smart thermostat, like the Lux Geo Wi-Fi Thermostat, if your wiring won’t work and you don’t want to put in new wiring.

 Do Nest or ecobee Need a C Wire?

 Two of the most popular brands are the Nest smart thermostat and ecobee smart thermostat.
-If you have two to four wires, these thermostats could be an option for your needs.
+If you have two to four wires, these thermostats could be a fit for your home.

-Nest says its thermostats are designed to require not a lot of power and can often share it with your home comfort system.
-However, you may need to have a professional like Smyth Air Conditioning Inc install a C wire with the Nest Thermostat E or Nest Learning Thermostat if you’re running into power problems or a battery that’s constantly drained.
+Nest says its thermostats are created to consume very little power and can often share it with your heating and cooling system.
+However, you may need to have a professional like Smyth Air Conditioning install a C wire with the Nest Thermostat E or Nest Learning Thermostat if you’re having power problems or a battery that’s constantly drained.

 ecobee is compatible with 24-volt systems (ones with three to six thermostat wires) and includes a C wire adaptor.
 So, you’re good if you don’t have a thermostat C wire.

-Trust Smyth Air Conditioning Inc for Your Smart Thermostat Installation Needs
+Trust Smyth Air Conditioning for Your Smart Thermostat Installation Needs

-At Smyth Air Conditioning Inc, we’re always looking for methods to keep you cozier while keeping heating and cooling costs low.
-If you want to know more about switching to a smart thermostat without a C wire, give us a call at 561-533-6066 .
-We can help you pick the right model for your house and even add new wiring if required.
+At Smyth Air Conditioning, we’re always seeking methods to keep you more comfortable while keeping heating and cooling costs reasonable.
+If you want to know more about upgrading to a smart thermostat without a C wire, give us a call at 561-533-6066.
+We can help you choose the right model for your residence and even add new wiring if necessary.